Designer, environmentalist and founder of Van de Sant

 In 2016, the appetite for sustainable products is increasing.
 Last year investments in renewable energy outperformed investments in fossil fuel energy by 150 billion USD and looking at the latest show models of Audi, Tesla and Mercedes, electric driving is the way forward.

 When we look back in time, we hope that our innovative production processes will have shaken up the furniture industry.
 Trees will no longer be sacrificed for furniture frames.
-Instead shredded plastic bottles will be used in chair and bed frames and plastic soup will be allocated for upholstery fabric.
-We also envision that 3D printing will lead to Van de Sant production locations all over the world.
+Instead ocean-bound plastics will be used in chair and bed frames and will be allocated for upholstery fabric.
+And there will be no end of life cycle, our products are fully circular.
+We also envision that 3D-printing will lead to Van de Sant production locations all over the world.